 These are the questions we hear most from Nassau County landowners around Fernandina Beach, especially about APN-only submissions, remote closings, inherited land, coastal diligence.

-Most Nassau County landowners who send an address or APN hear back from us within about 24 hours once we can identify the parcel.
+Most Nassau County landowners who send an address or APN hear back from us usually within one business day once we can identify the parcel.
 We review access, title, taxes, and nearby sales before we talk through next steps.

 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Nassau County, including areas around Fernandina Beach, Yulee, and nearby communities.
 Coastal and near-coastal parcels may need a bit more due diligence, but we still buy them as-is.